 Foundation Governors are nominated by the parish.
-They must complete a nomination form which needs to be signed by the PCC and Vicar who confirm that they are happy with the nomination.
-A DBS and identify check must be carried out by the school and the form must be signed to say that the appropriate documents have been taken into school.

-The nomination form must then be returned to the governance coordinator who will then arrange for the appointment to be approved by the Diocesan Board of Education.
+They must complete a nomination form, which needs to be signed by the Parochial Church Council and Vicar who confirm that they are happy with the nomination.
+The nomination form should then be returned to the governance coordinator, who will process the form and issue a formal letter of appointment.
 The term of office is usually 4 years.